 It will be best if a wasp nest can be removed during the springtime, while it is small in size and its occupants still in low numbers.
 The wasps will be less likely to be aggressive in this period.
 If a wasp is angry it will produce a pheromone which will bring reinforcements from the nest to assist.
 For this reason, it is best to leave dealing with removal of nests to properly equipped professionals.

 An expert will know to know what type of

 pest they are dealing with.
 For the uninitiated, a hornet (Vespa crabro) can be identified by its brown and yellow markings while wasps have black and yellow stripes.
 It should be noted that hornets are quite rare in the United Kingdom and are mostly found in the south of England.
 There are two types of wasp generally found in the UK, the common wasp (Vespula vulgaris) and the German wasp (Vespula Germanica).

 It is important to note that hornets and wasps should not be confused with bees.
 Bees are generally benign to humans, if not provoked, and provide a very useful service by pollinating crops throughout the country.
 It is considered that around a third of agricultural products are pollinated by bees, so they provide a very useful and necessary service for the farmers.

 The removal process

 The wasp nest removal costs will be governed by the location of the nest, its size and the ease with which it can be accessed.
 The suitably knowledgeable and equipped exterminator will place insecticide close to the entry to the nest.
-The wasps will take the chemical into the nest when they enter and so cause the destruction of the colony.
+The wasps will take the insecticide into the nest when they enter and so cause the destruction of the colony.